WELCOME! Find what you need

 citing-text-evidence-writing-stems-white-pin

 This is the ideal time to introduce writing stems.
-Writing stems are simply the beginnings of sentences and are also called sentence starters or thinking stems.
+Writing stems are simply the beginnings of sentences and are also known as sentence starters or thinking stems.

-Writing stems provide an ideal starting point for students to cite evidence from a text.
+They provide an ideal starting point for students to cite evidence from a text

 writing-stems-to-cite-text-evidence-black-pin

-We want students to feel comfortable providing textual evidence so answering questions becomes natural.
-Eventually, students will no longer rely on the writing stems reference cards.
+We want students to feel comfortable providing textual evidence, so answering questions becomes a natural process.
+Eventually, students will no longer need to rely on writing stems reference cards.
 Read more about writing stems here.

-Students now have the skills and strategies to apply when answering text-based questions.
+Students now have the skills and strategies needed to answer text-based questions effectively.

 By the way, these skills are relevant to ALL subject areas.
-Remind students to use writing stems during science, social studies (history), and other classes.
+Remind students to use writing stems during science, social studies (history), and other classes as well.

 Related articles to learn more: